Billand History, Family Crest & Coats of Arms

 The roots of the Anglo-Saxon name Billand come from when the family resided in or near the parish of Billing, which was located in the diocese of Liverpool.
 The name of that place is derived from the Old English word bil, meaning sword or halberd, and later came to indicate a pruning hook used in harvesting fruit.

 Early Origins of the Billand family

 The surname Billand was first found in Lancashire at Chapel-End Billinge, a township and chapelry, in the parish and union of Wigan, hundred of West Derby.
 "Billinge anciently gave name to a family the chief line of which terminated about the reign of Edward I., in a female heir, who married into the Heyton family."

 Important Dates for the Billand family

 This web page shows only a small excerpt of our Billand research.
-Another 58 words (4 lines of text) covering the years 1273, 1600, 1687, 1680, 1687, 1758, 1806, 1746 and 1800 are included under the topic Early Billand History in all our PDF Extended History products and printed products wherever possible.
+Another 58 words (4 lines of text) covering the years 1273, 1600, 1481, 1687, 1680, 1687, 1758, 1806, 1746 and 1800 are included under the topic Early Billand History in all our PDF Extended History products and printed products wherever possible.

 Billand Spelling Variations

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Billand has been recorded under many different variations, including Billings, Billins, Billinge, Billing, Biling and others.

 Early Notables of the Billand family (pre 1700)